 "Mayakovskaya" Station was opened on September 11th, 1938, as part of the second stage of the Moscow Metro.
 It is a three-vaulted station with two rows of columns.
 Each its vault is elliptical in cross-section, as are its arches.
 In the vaulting of the central nave there are 34 oval niches, which contain lighting fixtures and smalt mosaics.
 They were made upon the sketches from the ‘Aviation’ series by A.Deineka.
 Columns and arches are covered with stainless steel.
 In general, the station – despite being designed in the era of Stalin's Empire style - looks avant-garde enough to be considered an example of Art Deco.

-One of the drawbacks of the station’s design is that the mosaics located deep into the ceiling niches and are visible only when the viewer stands directly under them.
-Therefore, if viewed from afar, the niches are perceived only as lighting elements.
+One of the drawbacks of the architectural design of the station can be considered that the mosaics are located deep in niches and are visible only when standing under them.
+Therefore, the niches in the perspective of the station are perceived only as lighting elements.

 However, the art and design of "Mayakovskaya" Station were praised a year after it was finished: in 1939, the project won a Grand Prix at the World’s Fair in New York.
 During the war, the station served as a bomb shelter, and Stalin gave a speech here at the Moscow meeting of the Congress of Deputies on September 6th, 1941.
 The speech was broadcasted over the radio.

 Interestingly, originally the station was called Triumphalnaya Ploshchad (‘Triumphalnaya Square’) after the eponymous square located above.
 However Triumphalnaya Square was renamed to Mayakovskaya Square in 1936.
 The station was supposed to bear the same name, but in the end, it was shortened to Mayakovskaya.